The Best Fitting Bra Styles For Wide Set Breasts

 Sports bras tend to be the go-to bra for wide set chests.
 Why?
 Because they are essentially a shelf bra and require no cups to fit into for widely spaced breasts.
 Our Paige Wrap Front Sports bra will fit wide spaced breasts without the need to push or lift them into cups that may be uncomfortable.

-- Long line push up bra
+Long line bra

 Wide Set Breasts Are Not Abnormal, It Is All Based On Your Body Type